What if the Jacobites had won at the Battle of Culloden?

 Cumberland was given an extra £25,000 a year pay following the victory at Culloden although questions were soon asked about why Jacobite prisoners so rarely suffered wounds.
 The answer was that wounded Jacobite soldiers were simply killed as they lay in the field.

-Cumberland went on to collect an honorary degree from Glasgow University and given the Freedom of the City of Edinburgh.
+Cumberland went on to collect an honorary degree from Glasgow University and given the Freedom of the City.

 He was also made a freeman of the Butcher’s Company in London.
 The name ‘The Butcher’ stuck with the Duke forevermore.